top of page

 Illustration of a nurse on her laptop

 Our local pharmacies have a lot of services that can make our lives easier as unpaid carers.
-So it pays to be aware of what they can do for us.
+So it pays to be aware of what they can do for us, including through the Pharmacy First scheme.

 Jonathan Lloyd Jones from the Royal Pharmaceutical Society, kindly took some time out of his day, to share some of the ways our local pharmacies can support us.